PROGRAM OFFERING

 1. Feedback on student assessment is timely and helps to improve learning

 The School assigns an advisor for each class, responsible for systematically collecting, reviewing, and using evidence or information related to student learning.
 The advisor consults students on their course registration each semester.
 Based on the student’s performance, the advisor helps them see what areas need to be re-addressed to increase their learning performance.
 Students meet their supervisors weekly to review their design work when performing projects or thesis.
-These regular meetings allow students to response freely rather than trying to get the “right” answer or look good, and also allow supervisors opportunities to determine the fact that student learning related to considering the topic is somewhat lacking, to inform the students about confusion and make adjustments to address this confusion.
+These regular meetings allow students to respond freely rather than trying to get the “right” answer or look good, and also allow supervisors opportunities to determine the fact that student learning related to considering the topic is somewhat lacking, to inform the students about confusion and make adjustments to address this confusion.
 By doing this, students are provided feedback about their learning and new learning opportunities/strategies to increase their learning.
-When getting results of their performance (Assignment, Quiz, Presentation, Midterm test, Final Test, Lab report), students can contact instructors to arrange a face-to-face meeting for a detail discussion on the results and get advice for improvement.
+When getting results of their performance (Assignment, Quiz, Presentation, Midterm test, Final Test, Lab report), students can contact instructors to arrange a face-to-face meeting for a detailed discussion on the results and get advice for improvement.

 1. Students have ready access to the appeal procedure